+and policies.
 Please read this handbook.
-If you have any questions, please call (402) 944-7083.
+If you have any questions, pleas se call (402) 944-7083.
 Please sign below and return to school.

-I hereby acknowledge that my preschool child and I have received the procedures and regulations outlined in the Ashland Greenwood Early Childhood Handbook and that I have read and understand them.
+I hereby acknowledge that my preschool child and I have Thereby acknowledge that my presented child and I have h received the procedures and regulations outlined in the Ashland Greenwood Early Childhood Handbook and that I have read and understand them.
+Parent/Guardian Signature: Date: